Background image

 Career Events

-Athletics Womens Javelin Throw
+Athletics Women's Javelin Throw

 Mackenzie's Story

-Mackenzie Little started her athletics journey at Northern Suburbs Little Athletics in the Under-6s, but moved on to team sports - soccer, softball, water polo and hockey as she grew older.
+Mackenzie started her athletics journey at Northern Suburbs Little Athletics in the Under-6s, but moved on to team sports - soccer, softball, water polo and hockey as she grew older.

 One rainy morning before school in Year 7 at Pymble Ladies College, she went to her first javelin training session after her hurdles competition was cancelled.